-Pus is a wound collected after initial disinfection of the skin, using spirit cotton to prevent commensals contamination pus can be collected from wound, absesis Pus from wounds is collected using a sterile swab when it is in and chained or spontaneous rupture collected pus materials isbtransport into sterile leak proof container containing Amies transport media.
+Pus is collected from wound after initial disinfection of the skin, using spirit cotton to prevent commensals contamination.
+Pus can be collected from wound and abscesses.
+Pus from wounds is collected using a sterile swab by spontaneous rupture, collected pus materials is transport into sterile leak proof container containing Amies transport media.